Foundry: Distilling 3D Foundation Models for the Edge¶

 TL;DR¶

 This paper proposes the Foundation Model Distillation (FMD) paradigm and the Foundry framework.
-Through a compress-and-reconstruct objective, the student model learns a set of learnable SuperTokens to compress the basis vectors of the teacher's latent space.
-The resulting single distilled model retains generality across classification, segmentation, and few-shot tasks, while reducing FLOPs from 478G to as low as 137G.
+By utilizing a "compress-and-reconstruct" objective, the student model learns a set of learnable SuperTokens to compress the teacher's latent space basis vectors.
+The resulting single distilled model maintains universality across multiple tasks such as classification, segmentation, and few-shot learning, while reducing FLOPs from 478G to as low as 137G.

 Background & Motivation¶

-Background: Foundation models pre-trained via self-supervised learning (SSL) have become powerful general-purpose feature extractors, demonstrating particular strength in the 3D point cloud domain (e.g., Point-BERT, Point-JEPA), with broad applications in robotics, autonomous driving, and AR/VR.
-These models acquire strong generalization to diverse downstream tasks through pre-training on large-scale unlabeled data.
+Background: Self-supervised learning (SSL) pre-trained foundation models have become powerful universal feature extractors, particularly in the 3D point cloud domain (e.g., Point-BERT, Point-JEPA), and are widely applied in robotics, autonomous driving, and AR/VR.
+These models acquire strong generalization capabilities for various downstream tasks through pre-training on large-scale unlabeled data.

-Limitations of Prior Work: These foundation models are extremely large (hundreds of millions of parameters with quadratic attention complexity) and cannot be deployed on edge devices such as robots or AR headsets.
-Even modern GPUs may run out of memory when processing medium-scale point clouds of 300K points.
-Although existing knowledge distillation (KD) methods can produce efficient student models, they yield "expert models" that excel at specific tasks but lose the task-agnostic generality that is central to foundation models.
+Limitations of Prior Work: These foundation models are massive (hundreds of millions of parameters with quadratic attention complexity), making them unusable on edge devices like robots or AR headsets.
+Even on modern GPUs, processing medium-scale point clouds of 300k points can result in OOM (Out of Memory). although existing knowledge distillation (KD) methods can create efficient student models, they typically produce "expert models"—specialized in specific tasks but losing the core task-agnostic universality of foundation models.

-Key Challenge: Standard knowledge distillation trains students on task-specific logits, producing students that inherit only the teacher's behavior on that task and lack cross-task transferability.
+Key Challenge: Standard knowledge distillation trains students on task-specific logits, creating students that only inherit the teacher's behavior for that specific task without cross-task transferability.
 This contradicts the core value of foundation models—universal representation capability.
-An ideal distillation approach should preserve the teacher's entire representation space rather than only its outputs on a specific task.
+An ideal distillation method should preserve the teacher's entire representation space rather than just its output for a specific task.

-Goal: To design a novel distillation paradigm that compresses large SSL foundation models into compact, efficient, and faithful surrogate models while preserving their universal representation capability.
+Goal: Design a new distillation paradigm to compress large SSL foundation models into compact, efficient, and faithful proxy models that retain their universal representation capabilities.

-Key Insight: Rather than directly performing feature mimicry of the teacher's embeddings, the method employs an information bottleneck to force the student to learn compact basis vectors of the teacher's latent space—first compressing into a small number of SuperTokens, then reconstructing the teacher's complete token-level representations from them.
+Key Insight: Instead of directly imitating teacher feature embeddings (feature mimicry), the student is forced to learn compact basis vectors of the teacher's latent space through an information bottleneck—first compressing into a few SuperTokens and then reconstructing the teacher's full token-level representation.

-Core Idea: Replace "mimicry" with "compress-and-reconstruct," so that the student learns not a specific output of the teacher but a set of basis vectors that can efficiently represent the teacher's entire latent space.
+Core Idea: Replace "imitation" with "compression-reconstruction," allowing the student to learn not just a specific output but a set of basis vectors that can efficiently represent the teacher's entire latent space.

 Method¶